KenZhu2525/CSC305/CONDUCT.md

 ## Scope

 This Code of Conduct applies to all project spaces and public spaces when an individual is representing the project or its community.
-Representing the project includes using an official project email address, posting via an official social media account, or acting as an appointed representative at online or offline events.
+Representing the project includes using an official project email address or acting as an appointed representative at online or offline events.
 The definition and clarification of project representation may be provided by project maintainers.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior should be reported to the project maintainers responsible for enforcement at [email@example.com].
+Instances of lack of contribution and or interest should be reported to the project maintainers responsible for enforcement at [liqin_zhu@uri.edu] and/or [uricsc305@gmail.com].
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers are obligated to respect the privacy and security of the reporter of any incident.